Safe & Expert Addiction Treatment & Detox

 Learn some more about how we get people onto the road to recovery at Smarmore Castle.

 And here we are celebrating our passion for recovery through the Jerusalema Dance!

-Recovery is about a whole new lifestyle, a new mindset.
-It embraces your new found sobriety and requires connection and communication in order to keep it going.
+Recovery is about a whole new lifestyle, and a new mindset.
+It embraces your newfound sobriety and requires connection and communication in order to keep it going.
 No matter what your stage of recovery is you might find these ideas helpful:

 Go to a meeting and connect with your recovery community.
 If you haven’t been to a meeting in a while then join a new meeting and remember recovery is also about helping others who are in the early stages, you could be part of saving someone’s life.

 Talk about your recovery to your family and friends or even on social media in order to break down the stigma surrounding addictions.

 Visit your local recovery cafe – recovery cafes are popping up all over the place.
 Find your nearest one and meet some new friends in recovery.

 Practice some mindfulness and yoga – reflect on how far you have come and the bright future that lies ahead of you.